devcontainers/features/src/node/NOTES.md

 ## OS Support

-Debian/Ubuntu, RedHat Enterprise Linux, Fedora, Alma, and Rocky Linux distributions with the apt, yum, dnf, or microdnf package manager installed.
+Debian/Ubuntu, RedHat Enterprise Linux, Fedora, Alma, and Rocky Linux distributions with the `apt`, `yum`, `dnf`, or `microdnf` package manager installed.

-RedHat 7 Family (RedHat, CentOS, etc.) must use Node versions < 18.
+**Note**:  RedHat 7 Family (RedHat, CentOS, etc.) must use Node versions less than 18 due to its system libraries and long-term support (LTS) policies.

 `bash` is required to execute the `install.sh` script.